rip-the-jacker/bluetoothRC/README.md

 bluetoothRC
 ===========

-A hobby project to remote control pc using mobile phone via bluetooth
+Remote Control your PC using mobile phone via bluetooth

 Add bluecove.jar and bluecove-gpl.jar to the java class path.
 You need to have the package libbluetooth-dev package installed.